dnblvr/dnblvr.github.io/_posts/2025-12-04-welcome-to-jekyll.markdown

 \end{align}
 $$

-meanwhile, this is a matrix. why am I making so much effort for a bit:
+Meanwhile, this is a matrix:

 $$
 \begin{align}